Assessment and Results Policy (MPF1326)

 "senior member of academic staff" means a member of academic staff appointed at classification Level C or above.

-“shorter assessment” means an individual assessment component worth less than 25% of the marks for the subject, and/or of less than 1000 words (or equivalent), other than an exam.
+“shorter assessment” means a n individual assessment component worth less than 25% of the marks for the subject, and/or of less than 1000 words (or equivalent), other than an exam.

 “special assessment” means an assessment task awarded as an outcome of a successful application for special consideration which is similar in weighting, duration/length, difficulty and subject matter coverage to the original assessment task addressing the same intended learning outcomes.
 It will usually take the same form as the original assessment task.